July 21, 2017

 By now I hope it’s clear from my writings, that dividends can be an excellent income stream to retire on.
 This doesn’t mean they’re bulletproof.
 Far from it.

-Our money invested in Listed Investment Companies (LICs) is spread across huge swathe of different businesses.
-And businesses profits are lumpy.
+Our money invested in index funds or LICs is spread across huge swathe of different businesses.
+And business profits are lumpy.
 Some years they make a lot of money, other years less.
 So it should be obvious, dividends can fluctuate too.

 LICs are really just a listed managed fund.
 It’s their job to manage our funds, by investing across a broad range of shares in different businesses.